 They are friendly folk!
 Not sure the name of a type of produce they are selling or how to cook it?
 Ask!
 Farmers are experts on the food they grow and can give advice on how to cook and store the food they sell.

-- Use your SNAP/EBT benefits and Maine Harvest Bucks
+- Double your SNAP/EBT benefits with Maine Harvest Bucks

 SNAP/EBT cards are accepted at many farmers’ markets and some also offer Maine Harvest Bucks to help you get more for your dollar.
 Check out this site to find a market near you: